• Skip to main content

 Jump to Recipe·Print Recipe

-Perfect for a quick dessert or serving at a brunch.
+Perfect for a quick dessert or a brunch spread.

 Brown parchment paper topped with square cherry cheese danishes drizzled with a white glaze with a bowl of cherry pie filling in the background.